 Lecture: Image Analysis, by Sy Redding

-Labwork: PCR purification, sample submission
+Labwork: PCR Day 2, sample pooling and submission

 Computation: Begin image analysis

 Lecture: Structural Biology of Amyloids, by Bill DeGrado

 Journal Club (Nish): Chong, et al. Yeast Proteome Dynamics from Single Cell Imaging and Automated Analysis.
 Cell 2015, 161, 1413-1424.

 - Download new paired end data (alpha-synuclein barcode mapping) from fastq.ucsf.edu here:

 - The 50bp HiSeq reads contain the following constant sequence after the 26bp barcode: GAGCTCTCTAGAGGGCCGCATCATG